ELANGKATHIR11/AGRISENSEFULL-STACK/README_RUN.md

 Notes:

 - Large model artifacts are ignored in git to avoid GitHub file size limits.
 - Provide `.env` locally if needed; it's ignored by git.
+You can place the MongoDB env vars above in `.env`.
 - CORS can be restricted by setting `ALLOWED_ORIGINS` (comma-separated) in env; defaults to `*` in dev.

 ## Train models (optional)